gbdev/gbcompo21/README.md

     - A remake of your (or someone else's) game for a different platform, but with new code and assets.
     - A brand new game you barely started (e.g. you only made a title screen or a mockup of the gameplay).
     - Using templates, tutorial code as starting point (when they're license allow to do so, e.g. [gb-boilerplate](https://github.com/ISSOtm/gb-boilerplate))
+    - Asset packs for art and music are ok if the licensing permits.
+Be sure to make note of what is being reused and under what terms.
+Use of pre-made assets (vs original ones) may be factored in when judges assess points for relevant criteria (e.g. graphics, audio).

     Examples of things that are **not allowed:**
     - A project you've been working on for months.
     - An update/patch for a game you already released publicly.